petekaik/logstash-healthcheck/README.md

 # logstash-healthcheck

-Adaptation of the popular Logstash image with built-in health check
+Adaptation of the popular <a href="https://hub.docker.com/_/logstash">Logstash</a> image with built-in health check